-P: FNS 225 or DJS 204 or DJS 325
+P: Hum Stud 225 or 226 or Soc C D 204 or 325.

 Spring Even.

 FNS 393.
 First Nations and Education Policy.
 3 Credits.

 Basic background and vocabulary necessary to understand, discuss, and analyze the complex variables and important common denominators that affect Tribal and U.S. citizens, particularly through education policy at the federal/state levels.